NBA Rumors: Pelicans ‘Would Love’ To Trade Anthony Davis For Zion Williamson, Per Stefan Bondy

 The New Orleans Pelicans became the center of controversies when the face of the franchise, Anthony Davis, expressed his desire to leave before the February NBA trade deadline.
-Davis reportedly informed the Pelicans that he has no intention of signing the massive contract extension that they are planning to offer next summer and want to be traded to a team where he can consistently win and contend for the NBA championship.
+Davis reportedly informed the Pelicans that he has no intention of signing the massive contract extension that they are planning to offer next summer and wants to be traded to a team where he can consistently win and contend for the NBA championship.

-Despite receiving interesting offers before the February NBA deadline, the Pelicans decided to wait for the summer of 2019 to move Anthony Davis so the Boston Celtics, who are believed to be the team that can offer the best trade package, could join the bidding.
+Despite receiving interesting offers before the February NBA deadline, the Pelicans decided to wait for the summer of 2019 to move Anthony Davis to the Boston Celtics, who are believed to be the team that can offer the best trade package, could join the bidding.
 However, it seems like the Celtics aren’t the only reason why the Pelicans delayed trading Davis.
 In a recent interview with Brian Giuffra of The Big Lead, New York Daily News‘ Stefan Bondy revealed that the Pelicans “would love” to trade Davis to the New York Knicks if they acquire Zion Williamson in the 2019 NBA Draft.

 “It’s typical Knicks that the year they finally really know how to tank is the year that the NBA changes the lottery rules so it’s not so advantageous to be the worst team in the league.
 But I think they would love to have him,” Bondy said when asked if the Knicks are banking on Williamson.

 “The interesting debate is, if they did get that No. 1 pick, and if they did bring Durant in, would they then trade Zion Williamson for Anthony Davis, because certainly New Orleans would love that trade.
 So that would be the interesting question if they do get the No. 1 pick and find out that Kevin Durant was coming to New York.”

 Super interesting. https://t.co/TwNut9N8VO